ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-18-building-a-custom-score-function.md

 - I want to fix the default score function with clear objective to cater new comers to Obsidian.
 - I want to add more functions to `utils` to make building score functions easier.
-- Ofcourse, I want develop a process to publish scorer function and let everyone use it just like how we use themes and plugins in Obsidian.
+- Ofcourse, I want to develop a process to publish scorer function and let everyone use it just like how we use themes and plugins in Obsidian.

 ## Contribution